|

 Human Computer Interaction and has researched online communities extensively,

 the aim is to utilise her work comprehensively during the project.
-2.1.2 Usability
+Good

 usability is a fundamental aspect of online communities, poorly designed